AnmolSrivastava376/AccoMart/README.md

 ```bash
 cd Accomart
 ```
-Run SQL queries on SSMS
+Paste and run queries from Queries.sql file on SSMS